bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 ::: callout
 ### Python Within A Virtual Environment

-Within an active virtual environment, commands `python3` and `python` should both refer to the version of Python 3 you created the environment with (note you may have multiple Python 3 versions installed).
+Within an active virtual environment, commands like `python3` and `python` should both refer to the version of Python 3 you created the environment with (note you may have multiple Python 3 versions installed).

 However, on some machines with Python 2 installed, `python` command may still be hardwired to the copy of Python 2 installed outside of the virtual environment - this can cause errors and confusion.

+To make it even more confusing, `python3` may also not work on newer versions of Windows (where Python 2 is deemed obsolete - hence `python` deemed to be sufficient)

 You can always check which version of Python you are using in your virtual environment with the command `which python` to be absolutely sure.
-We continue using `python3` in this material to avoid mistakes, but the command `python` may work for you as expected.
+We will be using `python` in this material since this should work on most modern systems, but if this points to Python 2 on your system you may have to use `python3`.
 :::